NEKYIA | Giannis Aggelakas & Christos Papadopoulos

 With his band 100°C, Dioni polyphonic vocal ensemble, and a string trio by his side, Giannis Aggelakas presents “Electric Chair at the Herodion,” a sold-out retrospective of his career.

-Next stop is the Onassis Stegi Main Stage.
-With Olia Lazaridou and Giannis Aggelakas narrating, two musicians, four female voices, and the sound design of Coti K., Homer’s “Nekyia” will premiere on December 21.
+Next stop was the Onassis Stegi Main Stage.
+With Olia Lazaridou and Giannis Aggelakas narrating, two musicians, four female voices, and the sound design of Coti K., Homer’s “Nekyia” premiered on December 21.
 Because Giannis Aggelakas dreamed of “a captivating recounting of Odyssey”.

 *Nekyia premiered in December 2023 at the Onassis Stegi Main Stage.